-This post utilizes my Excel-based Blue Ocean Strategy Canvas template, which you can download here for free to follow along.
+This post utilizes my Excel-based Blue Ocean Strategy Canvas template, which you can download here to follow along.

 Nintendo is one of the world’s most iconic brands.
 As a kid I remember begging my parents for each new generation of gaming system for Christmas.
 Times were good for Nintendo in those days but now because of a shift to gaming on smartphones and mobile devices and increasing competition from Microsoft and Sony, Nintendo’s fortunes are starting to run dry.
 The Wii was Nintendo’s last blockbuster hit which launched in late 2006, just before the smartphone revolution started to take hold 2-3 years later (iPhone launched in late 2007 but did not reach wide adoption until a few years later).
 Nintendo and others didn’t seem to recognize the extent of the problem until their latest generation console – Wii U – fell flat on shipments and sales.
 Wii U has now been considered a failure by most accounts.